Land degradation: Reversal

+Regenerative agriculture

+Regenerative agriculture has emerged as an ecological strategy to reverse land degradation by restoring soil health, biodiversity, and ecosystem services.
+Unlike conventional farming practices—such as intensive tillage and chemical inputs that accelerate soil erosion and nutrient depletion. regenerative practices prioritize continuous organic ground cover, minimal soil disturbance, diverse crop rotations, and integrated rotational grazing.

 Prevention

 Sustainable land management

+List of UN Food and Agriculture Organization recommended responses across land degradation stages from improving land management to full-scale land restoration.

 Actions to halt land degradation can be broadly classified as prevention, mitigation, and restoration interventions.

 Sustainable land management has been proven in reversing land degradation.
 It also ensures water security by increasing soil moisture availability, decreasing surface runoff, decreasing soil erosion, leading to an increased infiltration, and decreased flood discharge.

 The United Nations Sustainable Development Goal 15 has a target to restore degraded land and soil and achieve a land degradation-neutral world by 2030.
 The full title of Target 15.3 is: "By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land degradation-neutral world."

 Public awareness and education

 Increasing public awareness about the importance of land conservation, sustainable land management, and the consequences of land degradation is vital for fostering behavioral change and mobilizing support for action.
 Education, outreach campaigns, and knowledge-sharing platforms can empower individuals, communities, and stakeholders to adopt more sustainable practices and become stewards of the land.